 In the realm of health information management, this is a course in which students report to a health care facility and experience planned activities in the environment of the actual workplace.
 Provision for technical experiences is an integral component of curricula.
 Provides for lecture preparation and application of classroom and laboratory objectives in a supervised affiliation site in Oregon, typically.
 Performed under leadership of a registered health information administrator or registered health information technician.
 Fulfills 60 of the 120 total clinical hours distributed in the curriculum at various points of program completion.
-Forty hours of actual completion of first-year HIT curriculum (or higher) or permission of the HIT director.
+Forty hours of actual clinical and 20 hours of preparatory instruction.
+Prerequisite: successful completion of first-year HIT curriculum (or higher) or permission of the HIT director.
 Offered summer term between the first and second year.
-Credits: 2 Other: 6